Tom Cheney (baseball)

-Thomas Edgar Cheney (October 14, 1934 – November 1, 2001) was a Major League Baseball player.
+Thomas Edgar Cheney (October 14, 1934 – November 1, 2001) was an American Major League Baseball player.
 Cheney, a right-handed pitcher from Morgan, Georgia, played for the St. Louis Cardinals, Pittsburgh Pirates and Washington Senators in a span of eight seasons from 1957 to 1966.

 Cheney is most notable for striking out the highest number of batters in a Major League Baseball game.
 He did so on September 12, 1962, when as a Senator, struck out 21 Baltimore Orioles in 16 innings en route to a 2–1 victory.

 Professional career

 St. Louis Cardinals

 Cheney was signed as an amateur free agent by the St. Louis Cardinals prior to the start of the 1952 baseball season.
 After spending a few years in the minor leagues, he was called up by the Cardinals in 1957, and made his Major League Baseball debut with the team on April 21, 1957.
 Cheney pitched in four games during the season, starting in three of them.
 He posted an 0–1 record with a 15.00 earned run average in 9 innings of work, giving up 6 hits, while walking 15 batters and striking out 10.

 The following year, 1958, Cheney did not play in baseball, as he was serving in the United States military.
 Cheney returned to baseball for the 1959 season with the Cardinals, primarily serving as a relief pitcher in the 11 games he pitched during the season.
 Cheney again had issues with his control and accuracy.
 He walked 11 men in just 11 2/3 innings of work.
 He was 0–1 for the season, with a 6.92 ERA, along with giving up 17 hits and striking out 8 batters.